-Prices are shown in CA$ per person based on two people sharing a twin room, three people in a triple and one in a single.
-Quad rooms for four people may be available, please inquire.
+Prices are shown in CA$ per person based on two people sharing a twin room, three people in a triple, four people in a quad and one in a single.

 Arrive in Halifax and check in to our accommodations which are ideally located in the downtown core of this vibrant and cosmopolitan urban centre on the Atlantic Ocean.
 Meet our Tour Director and fellow travellers this evening at a Welcome Reception.

 Option: You may wish to add additional nights in Halifax or a city tour to your vacation package.
 Bursting with culture and rich history, Nova Scotia’s capital city has much to offer.
 We can arrange for extra nights at the hotel as well as airport transfers.